 6. Out of hours security (when the school is shut)

-Schools are often targeted by criminals during periods when they are closed, such as weekends, holidays and nighttime.
+Criminals often target schools during periods when they aren’t open, such as weekends, holidays and nighttime.

 When considering a school’s security needs, many have high value equipment, such as computers, iPads and sports equipment left on site.
 These valuable items need protecting.

-Additionally, vandalism is often an issue, with windows being smashed, graffiti sprayed over the walls and playground equipment broken.
+Additionally, vandalism is often an issue, with vandals smashing windows, spraying graffiti over the walls and breaking playground equipment.